National Pizza Month is finally here! If you’re anything like us, you definitely don’t need an excuse to

 to know about: fresh mozzarella and low-moisture mozzarella.

 Fresh mozzarella traditionally comes as a ball of cheese in a tub full of brine.
 Why

 the brine?
 Like the name suggests, fresh mozzarella is a fresh cheese that is

-best enjoyed the moment you pick it up--and the brine is a key whey of
+best enjoyed the moment you pick it up, and the brine is a key way of

-mozzarella does require a few extra steps to help ensure you don’t end up with
+mozzarella requires a few extra steps to help ensure you don’t end up with

 a soggy pizza crust.